Early start-ups attract supersized funding rounds

-SAN FRANCISCO (Reuters) - Cash-strapped start-ups need look no further than Looker Data Sciences for evidence the investment boom is alive and well.
+SAN FRANCISCO, Aug 13 (Reuters) - Cash-strapped start-ups need look no further than Looker Data Sciences for evidence the investment boom is alive and well.

 The two-year-old company that helps businesses analyze data announced on Tuesday it’s tapped venture investors for $16 million in early-stage funding - the type of sum no start-up could previously have managed without a slog of around four or five years.